nicholaswilde/recipes/docs/cookies-and-bars/honey-cookies-(finikia).md

 ### Step 4

-Slowly add dry ingredient mix ture to wet ingredients and stir until just combined.
+Slowly add dry ingredient mixture to wet ingredients and stir until just combined.
 Do not over mix or knead, as the dough will become tough.

 ### Step 5